michal-h21/ebook-template/README.md

 `bookstyle.sty`: Code for formatting.

-`latexbangla.sty`: The package LaTeXbangla with more features.
-It is called by `bookstyle.sty`.
+`articlestyle.sty`: Code for formatting.

-I have extensively commented in both `bookstyle.sty` and `latexbangla.sty`.
-The code should be pretty easy to follow.
-If not, please raise an issue.
+`latexbangla.sty`: The package [LaTeXbangla](https://github.com/Neehan/LaTeXbangla) with more features.
+It is called by `bookstyle.sty` and `articlestyle.sty`.

 ### General Guidelines
 Partition your source code by chapters.
 Place every chapter inside `chap` directory, in its own file.
 Then add the chapters to `main.tex` with `\include` command.
 Your figures should be placed inside `img` directory and partitioned by chapters.
 Lastly, add your bibliography to `bookbib.bib`.